michodgs25/Somerset-Trails/README.md

 ## UX-

-Somerset Trails site offers a user like Jeremy, John, Matt and Electra *(see User stories below) is a visually impactful site through its application of images on each trail and a Google maps feature enabling them to toggle distance and terrain type to most suit their personal needs.
+Somerset Trails site offers a user like Jeremy, John, Matt and Electra (see user stories below) is a visually impactful site through its application of images on each trail and a Google maps feature enabling them to toggle distance and terrain type to most suit their personal needs.

 ### User Stories